wp-graphql/wp-graphql-woocommerce/docs/using-customer-data-and-mutations.md

 ---
-title: "Using Customer Data + Mutations"
+title: "Using Customer Data + Mutations with WooGraphQL"
-description: ""
+description: "Learn how to utilize the `customer` query and mutations by building a clone of a WooCommerce's user account pages in React.js."
-keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL"
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, customer query, customer mutations, React.js, user account pages"
 author: "Geoff Taylor"
 ---